 Our primary objective is to stem the Allied invasion by holding or recapturing all objectives in Sicily and the Italian mainland.
-OKW cautions, sir: with this attack the enemy has stolen the initiative in this war.
+OKW cautions, sir: With this attack the enemy has stolen the initiative in this war.
 They hold overwhelming naval and possibly even air superiority, so we are to prepare our defenses accordingly.
 Should our primary objectives prove impossible to defend, we must at least hold the objectives on the Italian mainland.
 Should we lose any of these cities in addition to Sicily, it is feared that our Italian allies may surrender, and that is unacceptable.

 Good luck, Herr General.
 Hold at any cost!